 A STORIED HISTORY OF NEW ORLEANS STEWARDS AND STORYTELLERS

 Longway is a tavern that still views New Orleans’ French Quarter as a neighborhood.
 We are a third place for everyone living, working, and playing in the French Quarter--a casual spot with an open-air courtyard where you can grab a bite and a beer before heading off to other destinations, have dinner, or to savor a nightcap when the party is winding down.
-Chef John Sinclair offers creative twists on nostalgic tavern fare, while Liam Deegan’s cocktails give the same treatment to the French Quarter classics that we all grew up drinking.
+Cesar Nunez’s food offers creative twists on nostalgic tavern fare, while Anna Giordano’s cocktails give the same treatment to the French Quarter classics that we all grew up drinking.

 In the early 20th Century, 719 Toulouse was the home of Roark and Mary Rose Bradford.
 As both were writers who napped throughout the day and wrote at night, their home was an all night, every night open house.
 When winding up a night on the town, friends would ring the bell of 719 Toulouse where Mary Rose appeared with grits, bacon, eggs and coffee for any or all.
 She was never ungracious toward those who took the long way home.
 Mary Rose found them to be kindred spirits.
 Longway Tavern continues to honor their tradition of hospitality today.
-Happy Hour is daily from 4-7pm and offers $5 Sidecars, Sazeracs and Moscow Mules.
+Happy Hour is daily from 4-6pm and offers $5 Sidecars, Moscow Mules, select glasses of house wine and $24 bottles of happy hour wines.

 719 Toulouse Street